ssanj/babyloncandle-docker/data/posts/2024-07-17-the-various-ways-of-calling-a-trait-method-in-rust.md

     = note: found the following associated functions; to be used as methods, functions must have a `self` parameter
 ```

-The compiler is reminding us that we can't use can't call `from` on an instance because the `from` function does not take a
+The compiler is reminding us that we can't call `from` on an `String` instance because the `from` function does not take a
 `self` parameter.
 The compiler also recommends that we use the "associated function syntax" to call the `from` function
 on the type directly.
 We'll look at how to do that in [Using the type that implements the trait](#using-the-type-that-implements-the-trait), for now let's see if can use an instance
 to do our conversion.